ankithakmb/Organization-and-Annotation-Eukaryote-Genomes/README.md

 # Organization and Annotation of Eurkaryote Genomes Course 🧬🌱

+This repository contains resources, code, and materials for the Organization and Annotation of Eurkaryote Genomes course.

+## Overview

 This repository contains scripts for the **annotation of an assembly of Arabidopsis thaliana accession Ice-1**.
-The assembly was generated during the Genome and Transcriptome Assembly course ([link to git](https://github.com/ankithakmb/Genome-Transcriptome-Assembly-Course.git)) as part of the Master's in Bioinformatics and Computational Biology program.
+The assembly was generated during the Genome and Transcriptome Assembly course ([link to git](https://github.com/ankithakmb/Genome-Transcriptome-Assembly-Course.git)) as part of the MSc Bioinformatics and Computational Biology program.

-## Overview

 The aim of this course was to perform a comprehensive genome annotation of the Ice-1 accession of Arabidopsis thaliana, a natural isolate from Iceland, with a particular focus on transposable element annotation to infer evolutionary patterns, and to conduct a pan-genome analysis comparing Ice-1 with accessions from various regions to explore genomic variation across populations.